DBCobra/CobraBench/README.md

 #### (2) config  PostgreSQL

-Add the line below at the end of the file `/etc/postgresql/10/main/postgresql.conf`:
+Modify the file `/etc/postgresql/10/main/postgresql.conf`:

 ```
+# add this line to the end of the file.
 listen_addresses = '*'
+# find max_connections, set it to 500.
+max_connections = 500
 ```

 Add the two lines below at the end of the file `/etc/postgresql/10/main/pg_hba.conf`: